elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Performance differences

 Performance and storage characteristics between wildcard and keyword will be different[5], and this difference may have an impact depending on deployment size and/or the level of duplication in the field data.
-As part of the transition, fields which were previously indexed keyword will be switched to wildcard.
-Queries across indices with field names will be necessary.
+Fields which were previously indexed as keyword will be switched to wildcard.
+With these fields now indexed as wildcard, users will be querying fields which are indexed as keyword in some indices and as wildcard in others.
+Any potential indexing or querying differences needs to be understood and captured.

 #### Resolution